oplS17projects/Simple-Gomoku/README.md

 # Simple-Gomoku

 ### Statement
-Our project is to create a simple Gomoku game.
+Our project is to create a **simple Gomoku game**.
 Gomoku is a 15 by 15 strategic board game which is popular in Asian countries.
 We believe it would be nice if we can implement one via Scheme.
 We plans to implement a Gomoku game that allows two game modes: two players play against each others (PvP) and one player play against an AI (PvE).
 Currently, we have several pieces done (created several classes via racket/class, drew board, stones and on-click buttons via racket/gui, etc.).

 ### Analysis
 We use data structure matrix in our project.
 To be specific, we have a matrix named *Board* in our Board class, each element in the matrix is a stone object.
 By using matrix, there’s no need to refer to each stone and we can easily get access and manipulate.
 Another example of data abstraction is a point structure that we used for representing x and y coordinates.